vgonda/vgonda.github.io/blogs/2020/nav-graph-pick-one.md

 **tl;dr** Only add your nav graph one place.
 Want to know why, read on.

 I was learning how to use navigation components and I did what many of us do: read a bunch of blog posts to piece together how to do what I wanted to accomplish.
-You all have created so many great resources on how to use the latest libraries that this made my job quick for me.
+You all have created so many great resources on how to use the latest libraries.
 I had navigation set up for this feature in no time.

 It wasn't long after that I started to notice some odd behavior.
 When rotating the device, I would always end on my start destination no matter where I was in the graph.
 For example, say I had a start destination fragment of a list and a detail fragment that I navigated to when you click a list item.
 After navigating to the detail fragment, then rotate the device, I would be back on the start destination list.